 By cutting down on your energy use, you’ll effectively reduce our overall electricity demand on the National Grid — which will in-turn help us to reduce the amount we charge your business.

-Sign up to our Triad warning service, and you’ll receive an average of 20 to 30 alerts each winter (when demand is at its highest) — giving you plenty of opportunities to reduce your electricity consumption.
+Sign up to our Triad warning service, and you’ll receive alerts throughout the winter (when demand is at its highest) — giving you plenty of opportunities to reduce your electricity consumption.

 If you have any further queries about Triad periods and transmission charges, please don’t hesitate to get in touch with our Corporate team on 0161 837 3395.